joshwnj/cmz/README.md

 CSS Modules makes it easy to work with CSS classes that are:

-- **immutable**: once we define a class its meaning should not change (so avoid cascading)
+- **immutable**: once we define a class its meaning should not change (ie. avoid cascading)
-- **composeable**: compose small single-purpose classes together (rather than overriding properties via cascading)
+- **composeable**: compose single-purpose classes together (rather than overriding properties via cascading)
 - **meaningful**: classes should be small and single-purpose, but not so small that their purpose becomes unclear.

 ## Design Goals

 `cmz` differs from other CSS Modules implementations in the following areas:

-- Runs in node without any additional tools.
+- Runs in node & the browser without any additional tools.
 - Easy to install and fast to build.
 - Doesn't overload `require` / `import` for importing a CSS Module.
 We can do this with a normal js function call.
 - Doesn't introduce new CSS syntax for composition and values.
 We can do this in javascript.